Probably not. Almost nobody has. That's the problem.

 The original CFO — the one who actually knew the 2021 and 2022 facts — doesn't respond to emails.
 The interim controller from late 2022 is reachable but has no records; everything she worked with was in the company's systems, which have since been migrated or archived.
 The cap table platform can produce current data but the historical export has gaps from the 2024 migration.
 The QuickBooks files from 2021 and 2022 are in a format the company's current accountant can't open without a legacy software license.
 The board package from Q4 2022 — the one that briefly discussed the gross assets question — lived in a Notion workspace that was archived when the company switched tools.

 The 2023 pivot is the sharpest problem.
-Sarah's lawyer needs to demonstrate that the company was engaged in a qualified active business throughout the holding period.
+Sarah's lawyer needs to demonstrate that the company was engaged in a qualified active business for substantially all of the holding period.
 The company's current self-description — on its website, in its press releases, in its Series B deck — calls it an AI infrastructure company.
 Calling it a logistics SaaS company for 2021, 2022, and most of 2023 will require affirmative explanation, ideally from someone who was there.
 The original CFO was there.
 He's not responding.

 What the Folder Would Have Looked Like